Dallas by Lee Raintree

 Special Collections has several editions of Dallas including a copy in Hebrew.
 In addition, the library has the manuscripts of Con Sellers which contains scripts from the show, the manuscript of the book with edits, and correspondence about his work on the book.

 To view these materials, visit the 3rd floor of McCain Library.
-For more information, contact Jennifer Brannock at email@example.com or 601.266.4347.
+For more information, contact Jennifer Brannock at firstname.lastname@example.org or 601.266.4347.
+To see more Items of the Month, click here.

 Text by Jennifer Brannock, Curator of Rare Books & Mississippiana